 What kinds of problems would require students to work together in groups?

 Whenever possible, guide students towards working together.
-If they're given collaborative challenges then they'll support each other in problem-solving processes.
-This can include working with real and virtual online partners.
+Through collaborative challenges, they'll support each other in problem-solving processes.
+Remember that effective collaboration can include working with both real and virtual online partners.

 How can I create curiosity and inspire a knowledge quest with my EQ?

-Remember that a question that can be answered with a simple search isn't essential, so devise questions that stretch their imaginations.
+Remember that a question that learners can answer with a simple search isn't essential, so devise questions that stretch their imaginations.
 As the late Grant Wiggins said, "What is a question that any thoughtful and intellectually alive person ponders and should keep pondering?"

 Can these projects be completed within a specific budget/time frame using the technology we have available?